Where do I go to do a certain function..

 This is the area you come to View, Print and Pay invoices as well.

 Your SHOULD send your support Tickets from here rather than from outside of the login so they will all be saved in your client area email account for you.
+And, it helps us verify your account immediately as you don't want someone else impersonating you.

 You can also see all emails that have been sent to you from your hosting company back for a period of time by the hosting company, along with all orders, invoices and receipts.

 THE cPanel - The Hosting cPanel is FUNCTIONAL.
-This area deals with everything that controls with your web site.
+This area deals with everything that controls with your website.

 You can edit, backup, change and upload files.
 You can also edit pages and control FTP.
 You can create additional FTP accounts.

-View your Web site Stats, visitor logs, error logs, and create custom error pages.
+View your website stats, visitor logs, error logs, and create custom error pages.

 cPanel is the place to go to set your site security, such as password protected directories, HotLink Protection and the IP Deny Manger.